stephen-huan/dotfiles/src/pkgs/applications/networking/mailreaders/neomutt.md

 The Google Cloud Console is pretty poorly designed, so it may take some effort to figure out how to create a new project.

-If you're getting something along the lines of `KeyError: 'access_token'` it might be that the refresh token is invalid.
+If it initially works but after a week there's the error `KeyError: 'access_token'` it might be that the refresh token is invalid.
 This is because Google's [OAuth policy](https://developers.google.com/identity/protocols/oauth2#expiration) restricts the lifespan of a refresh token to 7 days if the app is configured for external users and the publishing setting is "Testing", a common situation